Prophetiae Sibyllarum: Analyses

 Crook (1998) claims that the introduction, "Carmina Chromatico", has become, "probably the most analyzed piece of Renaissance music by any composer in any genre," since Lowinsky's 1961 discussion of the prelude's "triadic atonality".
 This can be understood by studying the Prologue to the cycle.
 The texture remains triadic, typical of the polyphony of that time, but modulates so often that the listener quickly loses the original tonal center.
 Lowinsky's discussion has led to other quandaries on the topic of the tonal coherence of the prologue.
 William J. Mitchell, takes issue with Lowinsky's conclusion and suggests that "perhaps the erosion of any stable tonal center is less the fault of Lasso, who seems to have made a splendid effort, than of the analysis which is indeed atonal."
 These debates are ultimately built on the question of theorists' license to analyze the piece through our modern lens of tonality and atonality.

 Poems

 The Prophetiae Sibyllarum text is made up of one three-line prologue and twelve six-line motets.
 All of the poems are in dactylic hexameter.
 The prophecies, each told by a different prophetess, tell of the coming of Christ.
-Given the Renaissance's fascination with mysticism and antiquity it is no surprise that Lassus would choose these prophecies as his text.
-The extremely chromatic setting of this text points toward Lassus' interactions with Cipriano de Rore and Nicola Vicentino, both known for their experiments with chromaticism, during his time at St. John Lateran.
+Given the Renaissance's fascination with mysticism and antiquity it is no surprise that Lasso would choose these prophecies as his text.
+The extremely chromatic setting of this text points toward Lasso's interactions with Cipriano de Rore and Nicola Vicentino, both known for their experiments with chromaticism, during his time at St. John Lateran.
 Lowinsky also speculates that "rendering the Sibylline prophecies in chromatic style, the young genius probably implied that chromaticism was the music of the future."